+Pool open

+Room
-After finishing, the pentathlete must stay in the water, in the assigned lane, until the Referee has given permission to leave the water by using a whistle and hand sign.

-- i) The pentathlete is not allowed to leave the water by the front side. - ii) The pentathlete is not allowed to leave the swimming line before the Referee's command. - iiii) As soon as the last heat is over, the Referee blows the whistle and the pentathletes must exit the pool.
+5.4.3 After finishing, the pentathlete must stay in the water, in the assigned lane, until the The Finish Referee has given permission to leave the water by using a whistle and hand sign. i) The pentathlete is not allowed to leave the water by the front side. ii) The pentathlete is not allowed to leave the swimming line before the performance performance of the p Referee's command. iii) As soon as the last heat is over, the Referee blows the whistle and the pentathletes must exit the pool.
 The Referee can then confirm that the competition is finished and gives permission for the pool to be open to all pentathletes.

-5.5 SCORING OF POINTS

-Points and positions are decided by actual time.
+5.5 SCORING OF POINTS Points and positions are decided by actual time.
 At Category A official UIPM competitions an electrical timing device registering 1/100 seconds is compulsory.

-5.5.1 Recording of Times

-- When automatic judging and timing equipment approved by FINA is provided, it must be used to determine the winner, placing and times for each lane.
-The results and time so determined have precedence over the decisions of the Timekeepers. - ii) In the case of a breakdown or mechanical failure of the Automatic Officiating Equipment, the Timekeepers' decisions will take precedence and reference must be made to all manual times recorded in that particular heat. - iii) When two timekeepers are used for a lane and the times recorded do not agree, then the average time of the two recorded times will be taken.
+5.5.1 Recording of Times i) When automatic judging and timing equipment approved by FINA is provided, it must be used to determine the winner, placing and times for each lane.
+The results and time so determined have precedence over the decisions of the Timekeepers. ii) In the case of a breakdown or mechanical failure of the Automatic Officiating Equipment, the Timekeepers' decisions will take precedence and reference must be made to all manual times recorded in that particular heat. iii) When two timekeepers are used for a lane and the times recorded do not agree, then the average time of the two recorded times will be taken.
 When only one timekeeper is used per lane then his recorded time is to be the accepted time.

-5.5.2 Calculation of Points

-For the purpose of calculating the score, times will be recorded:

-02:30.00 - .49 = 250 points 02:30.50 - .99 = 249 points

-02.30.50 - .99 = 249 points02.31.00 - .49 = 248 points

-INFRINGEMENTS AND PENALTIES

-A pentathlete or team is penalised by deduction of 10 points for:

-- i) taking a step on the bottom of the pool. - ii) not touching the end of the pool with some part of the body when turning. - iii) leaving the swimming lane before the command to leave the lane. - iv) leaving the water by the front side. - after the last heat is over, entering the water without waiting for the Referee's permission. - vi) beginning of start movements prior to start signal or jumping or falling into the water after the command "Take your marks" and before the start signal. - vii) Missing or bad placing of the UIPM logo patch.

-5.6.2 A pentathlete or team is eliminated for:

-- i) for not breaking the surface after 15m. - delaying a start, wilfully disobeying an order or for any other misconduct taking place at the start; jumping or falling into the water before the command "Take your Marks". - iii) using any other device that may aid the pentathlete's speed, buoyancy or endurance during the swim, such as webbed gloves, flippers and fins. - iv) incorrect change over in the Relay

-5.6.3 A pentathlete is disqualified and their team eliminated for:

-- i) wilfully, and with intent, pushing, swimming across or obstructing another pentathlete so as to impede their progress or to intentionally gain an early start.

-- ii) using oil or grease.

-- iii) refusing to wear conforming swimwear.
+5.5.2 Calculation of Points For the purpose of calculating the score, times will be recorded: 02:30.0049 = 250 points 02:30.5099 = 249 points 02:31.0049 = 248 points.
+5.6 INFRINGEMENTS AND PENALTIES 5.6.1 A pentathlete or team is penalised by deduction of 10 points for: i) taking a step on the bottom of the pool. ii) not touching the end of the pool with some part of the body when turning. iii) leaving the swimming lane before the command to leave the lane. iv) leaving the water by the front side. v) after the last heat is over, entering the water without waiting for the Referee's permission. vi) beginning of start movements prior to start signal or jumping or falling into the water after the command "Take your marks" and before the start signal. vii) Missing or bad placing of the UIPM logo patch.
+5.6.2 A pentathlete or team is eliminated for: i) for not breaking the surface after 15m. ii) delaying a start, wilfully disobeying an order or for any other misconduct taking place at the start; jumping or falling into the water before the command "Take your Marks". iii) using any other device that may aid the pentathlete's speed, buoyancy or endurance during the swim, such as webbed gloves, flippers and fins. iv) incorrect change over in the Relay 5.6.3 A pentathlete is disqualified and their team eliminated for: i) wilfully, and with intent, pushing, swimming across or obstructing another pentathlete so as to impede their progress or to intentionally gain an early start. ii) using oil or grease. iii) refusing to wear conforming swimwear.